Tello Review (2024): Why We Switched From Verizon to Tello

 We relied on our phone's data for our access to the internet.
 Unfortunately, our Verizon coverage was super slow and we could barely even check our email.

-And that wasn't the case for Zoey's Tello phone!
+And that wasn't the case for my daughter's Tello phone!
 She had 3 bars and we had 1 flippin' bar!

 She was happily watching her fidget YouTube videos and we were cursing our phones for 24 hours.